mikaelma/AngularProject/README.md

 The list needs to have the ability to get sorted by two attributes.

 *Solution:*
-The list gets sorted in drink-list.component.
+The list gets sorted in [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts).
 In the html-file you find (change)="changeSort($event)" in the <div> "sortHolder".
-It is a simple method in drink-list.component.ts which changes the the parameters on which the list is sorted on.
+It is a simple method in [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts) which changes the the parameters on which the list is sorted on.
 These are the name of the drink and the author of the drink.
 Our sorting function looks like this:
 '''
 sortArray(array) {
     if (this.sortBy === 'name') {